This is a post about The Compound Effect a very popular book by Darren Hardy, who happens to be the editor of Success Magazine.

 Most people fall short because they have big dreams, but no hustle.
 It doesn’t matter how bad you want something if you aren’t willing to get off your ass and pursue it.
 Analysis by paralysis will de-habilitate you.

-My Thoughts About the Book
+My Thoughts About The Compound Effect

 I really, really enjoyed this book and rate it a 9.5 of 10.
 The information was easy to read, to the point and well organized.
 I like that Darren has a “no fluff” writing style that is easy to follow.